nslater/db-tools/README.md

 ### Purpose

-Convert a personal account CSV file to a YNAB CSV file.
+Convert a personal account CSV file to a YNAB account CSV file.

 ### Use